a25patel/data-structures/assessments/js-expressions/README.md

 # Write and Evaluate JS Expressions

-This checkpoint relates to the following standards:

-- Problem Solving with JavaScript
-- Storing and Manipulating Data

-It covers the following component skills:

-- Problem Solving with JavaScript: Programming Techniques: Control Flow, Logical Expressions, and Operators
-- Storing and Manipulating Data: Data Types
-- Storing and Manipulating Data: Data Operations: Comparison
-- Storing and Manipulating Data: Data Operations: Math and String Manipulation
-- Storing and Manipulating Data: Data Structures: Arrays
-- Storing and Manipulating Data: Data Structures: Objects

-## Objectives
+## Success Criteria

-- Define each primitive data type in Javascript (String, Number, Boolean, Undefined, Null)
+- Define each primitive data type in Javascript
-- Use logical operators(&&, ||)
+- Use logical operators
-- Use comparison Operators ==, ===, !=, !==
+- Use comparison Operators
 - Perform String Concatenation
 - Perform Math operations with binary operators
 - Evaluate a statement using language Operator Precedence rules